Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

-The framework also helps us to think about the implications of layoffs for the quality of those who select into politics.
-Given that the participation effects of layoffs are predicted to be larger for individuals with higher market wages $w^M$ and higher expected benefits $b^P$, the consequences for selection depend on how $w^M$ and $b^P$ are related to an individual's competence.
-High-ability individuals tend to receive higher market wages.
-Thus, a layoff can be seen as a larger shock to their private sector opportunity costs, which leads to a greater increase in their likelihood of entering politics.
-In addition, the expected benefits may vary with individuals' competence.
-For example, the returns of running for office are increasing in the expected probability of winning which may be higher for more competent individuals.
-Moreover, the expected likelihood of gaining access to a public sector job through political connections may also differ across individuals' ability levels, either negatively if political support acts as a substitute for individual competence \citep{colonnelli2020} or positively if politicians use their discretionary power to appoint higher quality individuals \citep{brollo2017}.
+The framework also provides predictions about the potential implications of layoffs for the quality of individuals who select into politics.
+Given that the participation effects of layoffs are predicted to be larger for individuals with higher income losses and higher expected benefits from political engagement, the consequences for selection depend on how these factors are related to individual competence.
+High-ability individuals -- such as those with higher education -- tend to earn higher wages in the private sector.
+Thus, a layoff may represent a larger shock to their opportunity costs, leading to a more pronounced increase in their incentives to enter politics.
+In addition, the expected benefits of political engagement may vary with individuals' competence.
+For instance, the returns to running for office rise with the probability of winning, which may be higher for more capable individuals.
+Moreover, the expected likelihood of gaining access to a public-sector job through political connections may depend on ability, either negatively if political support acts as a substitute for individual competence \citep{colonnelli2020} or positively if politicians use their discretionary power to appoint more competent individuals \citep{brollo2017, bazzi2023}.